 Barter is a system of exchange where participants in a transaction directly exchange goods or services for other goods or services without using a medium of exchange, such as money ~Wikipedia.

-The system was later adopted by the Phoenicians who were actively engaged in “Trade by Barter” with various other cities across the oceans.
+The Phoenicians later adopted the system, wctively engaged in “Trade by Barter” with various other cities across the oceans.

 The Babylonians also developed an improved bartering system where goods were exchanged for food, tea, weapons, and spices.

-At times, human skulls were used as well as a means of exchange for other goods and services.
+At times, human skulls were used to exchange for other goods and services.

 Salt was another popular item exchanged for goods and services and was so valuable that the Roman soldiers’ salaries were paid with it.